Death Busters: Daimons

-In the first anime, the Daimons serve as monsters-of-the-day.
+In the original anime, the Daimons serve as monsters-of-the-day.
 Appearing as red feminine liquid humanoids in their natural state, the Daimons are artificially created by Tomoe and Vesselize objects to assume personalized form.
 The first batch of Daimon Eggs used by Kaolinite was allowed to randomly enter objects on their whim and possess a Death Buster mark somewhere on their bodies that allows them to extract a Heart Crystal from their target.
 When Eudial takes over search for the Talismans, Tomoe built a specialized oven to create fixed Vesselizations with the resulting Daimons created as bodyguards for the witch.
 The final batch of Daimons, combining the roles of the previous two with the task to revive Mistress 9, are created by Tomoe to aid Mimete and are modified with cormorant traits so they can suck out a Heart Crystal by simply kissing their prey.
-When defeated, the object reverts to its original state with the Daimon Egg destroyed in the process.
+When defeated, the object reverts to its original state with the Daimon Egg destroyed in the process releasing the bird-formed evil spirits and in most cases, the Heart Crystal returns to its rightful owner.
 After the remaining Witches 5 have all been killed, the remaining Daimon Eggs all hatched and serve as a barrier to prevent the Sailor Guardians from entering Mugen Academy.
 After the final battle, one Daimon survived and Vesselized with the oven to become Rangy (レンジ, Renji).
 Rangy acts on her instincts as a Daimon to gather Hearts and attacks the city until the Sailor Guardians stop her, destroying both her and the oven.
 In the video games Sailor Moon S: Quiz Taiketsu!
 Sailor Power Ketsushuu and Sailor Moon S - Kotaete Moon Call, Tomoe creates a Daimon named Quiz (クイーズ, Kuīzu), who resurrects Monsters, Droids, and Daimons from the first three seasons of the anime.
 In the former video game, the player must beat five quizzes in order to defeat these enemies and to make it to the final challenge to confront Quiz.

 The musicals also portray them as using human hosts but have more in common in appearance with the anime version.